colinaut/dice-roller/README.md

 ## Usage

 Install the dice-roller.js script and add the <code>&lt;dice-roller>&lt;/dice-roller></code> to your html.
 Clicking on the dice makes them roll.
 You can change the dice and how they are totaled using the attributes.
+The component can be styled using css variables (I have plans for more styling later).
 More detailed instructions TBD.

 ### Attributes